 JSA is a benefit for people who are unemployed but capable of work or who are working less than 16 hours a week.
 To get JSA you must show that you are looking for work.

 Income-based JSA can be paid to top up any contribution-based JSA or on its own.
 It is means-tested and the amount you get will depend on your financial circumstances.
-If you have a mortgage, you can get some help towards your interest payments (after a 39 week waiting period).
+If you have a mortgage, you may be eligible for help towards your interest payments in the form of a loan.

 If you are living with a partner and claiming income-based JSA, your partner must either not be working or working less than 24 hours a week.

-For information about how to make a claim for JSA, see www.gov.uk.
+For information about how to make a claim for JSA, see gov.uk.

 Working Tax Credit